 |Other ways to study this course|

-The course is open to all health-care professionals who prescribe or use drug treatments in their work and who have usually had basic training in pharmacology at undergraduate level (e.g. medical practitioners, pharmacists, and nurses).
+The programme is suitable for all health-care professionals who prescribe or use drug treatments in their work and who have usually had basic training in pharmacology at undergraduate level (e.g. doctors, pharmacists, and nurses).

 The Postgraduate Diploma (full-time) consists of one stage: stage T (taught).